-Parts delays:
+3. Parts delays:

-A part was no longer in production so the consumer was unable to repair their vehicle; and

-The part arrived, but the consumer was now looking for compensation.
+- A consumer was left off the road because a part had not arrived; - A part was no longer in production so the consumer was unable to repair their vehicle; and - The part arrived, but the consumer was now looking for compensation.